provenance-io/provenance/x/exchange/spec/01_concepts.md

 The funds are re-committed regardless of the market's `accepting_commitments` value.
 The accounts these funds are being re-committed to also are not required to have the create-commitment required attributes.

+### Transfer Agent

+During a settlement, commitment settlement, or market withdrawal, the `admin` is also used as the transfer agent.
+A transfer agent is used by the `x/marker` module's [Send Restrictions](../../marker/spec/12_transfers.md#send-restrictions) to help facilitate movement of restricted coins.
+E.g. an `admin` with `transfer` access for a denom and `settle` permission for a market can use a settlement to transfer restricted funds to a recipient, regardless of required attributes on that denom or the attributes of the recipient.
+If an `admin` does **not** have `transfer` access for a restricted denom, settlements can still succeed if the recipient has the required attributes for that denom.

 ## Orders